mdrmike/sato2sailing/about.md

 ## About Sato Sailing

 Sato High School Sailing Club started in 2017/18 school year.
 We participate in a two handed sailing league, which means there are two sailors per boat; one skipper & one crew.

-Sailing as a team sport encourages healthy competition with others in the league.
-Sailing as a team requires cooperation, and rewards clear communication, strategy, and anticipation.
+Sailing as a team requires cooperation, and rewards clear communication, strategy, preparation, and learning to anticipate changes.
 Many elements of engineering are applied in sailing, such as physics, [fluid dynamics](https://phys.org/news/2014-11-explore-unsteady-fluid-dynamics.html), [aerodynamics](http://web.mit.edu/2.972/www/reports/sail_boat/sail_boat.html), and [hydro dynamics](https://www.sciencedirect.com/science/article/pii/S1877705812016232), etc., and could provide opportunities for hands on exploration.
 Sailing is an Olympic sport, and many colleges have sailing teams.
 Our sailors participate in events that colleges attend to recruit High School students.

 ### PCISA & ISSA